 The Proposed Action at Sites 1, 2, and 3 would result in less-than-significant aesthetic impacts.
 Sites 1, 2, and 3 are located in a developing area of mixed residential, institutional, and commercial properties, and undeveloped land.
 The new OPC would be an attractive one or twostory medical office building that would be designed and constructed in a way that is visually consistent with the development of the surrounding area and built in accordance with the Daytona Beach Land Development Code (DBLDC).
 Existing on-site green space would be reduced and views from the surrounding areas would be altered by the OPC development.
-However, no sensitive viewshed receptors are located in the Site 1 area and limited sensitive viewshed receptors are located in the Site 1 area and limited sensitive viewshed receptors are located through attractive OPC design and landscaping.
+However, no sensitive viewshed receptors are located in the Site 1 area and limited sensitive viewshed receptors are located in the Sites 2 and 3 area (apartments across Williamson Boulevard) and visual effects would be minimized through attractive OPC design and landscaping.